jasonumiker/kubernetes-training/README.md

 Before proceeding lets remove the Constraint (we can leave the ConstraintTemplate unapplied as that won't hurt anything) - `kubectl delete constraint pods-in-default-must-have-owner`.
 You can delete the pod too with `kubectl delete pod probe-test-app`.

+**NOTE:** You need to be careful with Pod Constraints because people usually don't launch them directly - they do it via ReplicaSets/Deployments/StatefulSets etc. And so they won't hit the Constraint when you do the `kubectl apply` like you did here - but instead it'll take their Deployment and then that will tell a ReplicaSet to do it and then the ReplicaSet will fail to be able to launch the Pods in the end.
+If you are going to do constraints on Pods then you should have some form of testing/linting in the pipeline etc. to catch things before they are deployed as well - and treat Gatekeeper as a fail-safe last-resort control used in tandem.

 ## GitOps with Argo CD
 TODO